 Deborah Rosenthal's seventh one-person show at Bowery was her best yet, and one of the most compelling shows by a living artist I have recently seen.
 Rosenthal is a painter of abstract figures.
 Adam and Eve, inspired originally by the Romanesque tympanum sculpture of Eve on the cathedral of St. Lazarus at Autun, have been prominent in Rosenthal's work for over a decade.
-But she has consistently transformed her subjects, which feel extremely personal, into universal themes of poetry and myth.
+But she has consistently transformed her subjects, which feel extremely personal, into universal

 It is rare that an artist can work successfully in multiple mediums, and even rarer that an artist working in a previously unfamiliar form surpasses herself.
 Rosenthal did just that with a stained-glass commission permanently